-(a) Significant Statewide Adverse Economic Impact Directly Affecting Businesses, Including the Ability of California Businesses to Compete with Businesses in Other States:
+(a) Significant Statewide Adverse Economic Impact Directly Affecting Businesses, Including the Ability of California Businesses to Compete with Businesses in Other States and the area over which they are distributed, the proposed regulations are anticipated to be economically neutral for business.

 The proposed action will not have a significant statewide adverse economic impact directly affecting business, including the ability of California businesses to compete with businesses in other states.

-The proposed regulations adjust tag quotas for existing hunts and establish a new hunt zone to provide additional public recreational opportunity and could result in minor increases in hunting days and hunter spending on equipment, fuel, food, and accommodations.
-Given that the proposed regulation may introduce, at the most, a small increase in the overall number of tags available and the area over which they are distributed, the proposed regulations are anticipated to be economically neutral to slightly beneficial for business.
+The proposed regulations adjust tag quotas for existing hunts to provide public recreational opportunity and could result in minor increases or decreases in hunting days and hunter spending on equipment, fuel, food, and accommodations.
+Given the number of tags available

-(b) Impact on the Creation or Elimination of Jobs Within the State, the Creation of New

-Businesses or the Elimination of Existing Businesses, or the Expansion of Businesses in California; Benefits of the Regulation to the Health and Welfare of California Residents, Worker Safety, and the State's Environment:
+(b) Impact on the Creation or Elimination of Jobs Within the State, the Creation of New Businesses or the Elimination of Existing Businesses, or the Expansion of Businesses in California; Benefits of the Regulation to the Health and Welfare of California Residents, Worker Safety, and the State's Environment.

-The Commission anticipates no to minor positive impact on the creation or elimination of jobs within the state, and no impact on the creation of new business, the elimination of existing businesses or the expansion of businesses in California as minor variations in hunting regulations are, by themselves, unlikely to provide a substantial enough economic stimulus to the state.
+The Commission does not anticipate any impacts on the creation or elimination of jobs, the creation of new business, the elimination of existing businesses or the expansion of businesses in California.
+Minor variations in hunting regulations are, by themselves, unlikely to provide a substantial enough economic stimulus to the state.

 The Commission anticipates benefits to the health and welfare of California residents because hunting is an outdoor activity that can provide exercise, a greater awareness of the connections between wildlife and habitat, and fresh game to eat.
 The proposed regulation will not affect worker safety.
 The Commission anticipates benefits to the state's environment through the maintenance of sufficient populations of bighorn sheep to ensure their continued existence.

-(c) Cost Impacts on a Representative Private Person or Business:
+(c) Cost Impacts on a Representative Private Person or Business